HassanSajjad-302/HMake/README.md

 }
 ```

-Only apply this transition after a successful command, after proving that every observable output is unchanged, and
+    Only apply this transition after a successful command,
+    after proving that every observable output is unchanged,
-after preparing the target's normal cache/footer update.
-Leave the target `UPDATE_NEEDED` when any output changed, and
+    and after preparing the
+            target's normal cache/footer update.
+Leave the target `UPDATE_NEEDED` when any output changed, and never
-never convert a failed execution into a successful cutoff.
-With that ordinary completion bookkeeping in place, changing
+                convert a failed execution into a successful cutoff.With that ordinary completion bookkeeping in place,
+    changing
-`updateStatus` is the complete cutoff operation: HMake clears stale dependency reasons and runs the target's full virtual
+`updateStatus` is the complete cutoff operation
+    : HMake clears stale dependency reasons and runs the target's full virtual update check again.If the target itself,
-update check again.
-If the target itself, a static dependency, or a dynamic dependency still requires an update, the
+    a static dependency, or a dynamic dependency still
+                                 requires an
-work continues.
-This narrow contract makes unchanged-output cutoff both straightforward to use and conservative by
+                             update, the work continues.This narrow contract makes unchanged -
+                                         output cutoff both straightforward to use and conservative by construction.
-construction.

-Prefer writing generated data to temporary files and replacing final outputs only when their contents differ; this also
+                                         Prefer writing generated data to temporary files and replacing final outputs
+                                             only when their contents differ; this also
 keeps the last successful output safe if the process fails or is cancelled.

 [`HeaderGen`](hconfigure/header/CustomCodeGenerator.hpp) is a minimal asynchronous code-generator model that can be